 Charitable contributions are entered on Schedule A (1040), Lines 16-19.
 To be deductible, a contribution must be made to a qualified organization.
-See IRS Publication 78 for a searchable list of qualified organizations.
+See the IRS Exempt Organizations Select Check tool for a searchable list of qualified organizations.

 To enter deductible contributions in TaxAct® through the Federal Q&A: